lucaplayground/nestegg/README.md

 1. **Mobile Responsiveness**: Some pages with tables, such as the 'Add Assets' page, don't render optimally on small screens.
 Future updates will focus on improving the mobile experience.

-2. **Currency Changes**: If a user changes their default currency, this change is not retroactively applied to the TotalValueHistory.
-In future versions, we plan to implement a currency conversion feature for historical data.
+2. **Limited Historical Data**: Total Value History model doesn’t have a currency field, which can cause confusion if the user changes their default currency over time.
+A currency conversion feature for historical data is planned to implement in future release.

 3. **Asset Coverage**: Currently, NestEgg only supports assets available on Yahoo Finance.
 We're exploring options to expand our asset coverage in future releases.

-4. **Real-time Updates**: Asset prices are updated periodically rather than in real-time.
-Future versions may include more frequent or real-time price updates.

-5. **Rate Limiting**: The application currently lacks rate limiting, which could make it vulnerable to abuse.
+4. **Rate Limiting**: The application currently lacks rate limiting, which could make it vulnerable to abuse.
 Implementing rate limiting is a priority for future security enhancements.

 ## Contributing